 If the description fits more than one person, then each person is jointly and severally liable with the others, which means that any one of them can be required to pay the full amount of council tax payable.
-Joint and several liability also applies to husbands and wives resident in the same dwelling and to unmarried couples living as husband and wife.
+Joint and several liability also applies to married couples or civil partners resident in the same dwelling, and to unmarried couples living as if they were.

 In some special cases, the list above does not apply as it is always the owner who is liable, not the people who live there.
-These cases are listed below:
+These cases are:

 - Residential care homes, nursing homes and some hostels